 World Monuments Watch

-The World Monuments Watch uses cultural heritage conservation to empower communities and improve well-being.
-By supporting historic places, the program seeks to increase community resilience, enhance social inclusion, and build new skills in the conservation field and beyond.
+The World Monuments Watch uses cultural heritage conservation to increase community resilience, enhance social inclusion, and build news skills in the conservation field and beyond.

 Filter by Year: